-The Ballot Procedure
+3. The Ballot Procedure

-The ballot is the approach the Court must take to choose a jury for a particular trial.

-We have developed a new procedure which allows the ballot to proceed in the absence of jurors who have been cited to attend court.
-This procedure reduces the number of people required to attend at our buildings.
+The ballot is the approach the Court must take to choose a jury for trial.
+We have developed a new procedure which means jurors do not have to attend for the ballot.

-On the day of the ballot, you will be contacted by a member of SCTS staff who will confirm that your name will be entered into the ballot.
+On the day of the ballot, you will be contacted by SCTS staff who will confirm that your name will be entered into the ballot.
+The ballot will either take place on the day that you have been cited for, or a day after that day, and SCTS staff will contact you on the day that the ballot is taking place and keep you updated with progress.